stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 ## Why all this?

-To understand why we need such acrobatics to just present a hypercube, we need to understand how it's gonna be presented.
+To understand why we need such acrobatics to just present a hypercube, we need to understand how it's going to be presented.

 There are many approaches to present higher dimensions in 3D.
 I took this:

-> In order to present an ND object in an (N-1)D, calculate the intersection of this object with (N-1)D hyperplane.
+_In order to present an ND object in an (N-1)D, calculate the intersection of this object with (N-1)D hyperplane._

 What does it mean?
 If we'd like to present a 3D cube for a 2D person, we'd pick an arbitrary 2D plane, cut our cube with it (calculate intersection), connect the intersection points and present the result 2D polygon to the 2D person.